-In the event of a non-injury or minor injury auto accident on any TMCC site, or off-campus while in a state vehicle, your best recourse is to contact TMCC University Police Services at 775-674-7900.
+In the event of a non-injury or minor injury auto accident on any TMCC site, or off-campus while in a state vehicle, your best recourse is to contact TMCC University Police Department at 775-674-7900.

 Also, contact your supervisor as soon as possible.

 Health and Wellness